Water Element

 they should be protected as they belong to the Water Element and are responsible for our immune system.
 Warmth on all levels – physically and emotionally – would be crucial for this type of person as too much Water attacks Fire which is associated with the joy of life.

-Healing Modalities - Tools
+Qualifications - Tools

 Resources